spack/spack-tutorial/tutorial_basics.rst

   [+] /home/spack/spack/opt/spack/linux-ubuntu18.04-x86_64/gcc-7.4.0/trilinos-12.14.1-mpalhktqqjjo2hayykb6ut2jyhkmow3z

 Now we're starting to see the power of Spack.
-Trilinos in its default configuration has 23 top level dependecies, many of which have dependencies of their own.
+Trilinos in its default configuration has 23 top level dependencies, many of which have dependencies of their own.
 Installing more complex packages can take days or weeks even for an experienced user.
 Although we've done a binary installation for the tutorial, a source installation of trilinos using Spack takes about 3 hours (depending on the system), but only 20 seconds of programmer time.

-Spack manages constistency of the entire DAG.
+Spack manages consistency of the entire DAG.
 Every MPI dependency will be satisfied by the same configuration of MPI, etc. If we install ``trilinos`` again specifying a dependency on our previous HDF5 built with ``mpich``: